idaholab/blackbear/doc/content/source/materials/NEMLStress.md

 ```
 in the `blackbear` directory.

 NEML is compiled using the MOOSE build system, so no separate compilation step is required to build the library.
-However, NEML has dependencies on the BOOST and libxml++ libraries that are not present in the default MOOSE environment.
+However, NEML has dependencies on the BOOST library that is not present in the default MOOSE environment.

 To build with BOOST, one must simply load the `boost` module provided with MOOSE:
 ```
 module load advanced_modules boost
 ```
 and add the `--with-boost` option to the `update_and_rebuild_libmesh.sh` script when compiling libMesh to instruct it to use the full BOOST instalation provided by the `boost` module, rather than the subset of BOOST that is distributed with libmesh.

-The build system relies on the `pkg-config` tool to provide information on the location of the libxml++ library.
-The `moose_tools` module supplies `pkg-config`.
-Information on installing libxml++ for Linux and Mac platforms is available in the installation notes in the INSTALL.md file in the NEML repository.
-Please note, however, that cmake is not required for using NEML with MOOSE because it is built with the MOOSE build system.

 !syntax parameters /Materials/NEMLStress